-Every project we undertake is underpinned by a strong drive to ensure we leave the landscape and its inhabitants in a better environment than we found it.
+Every project we undertake is underpinned by a strong drive to ensure we leave the landscape and its inhabitants in a better environment than we found them.

-Waste reuse and habitat creation are key drivers for every project we undertake.
-We bring our inventiveness, creativity and imagination; ensure we do all we can to reuse, recycle and reclaim.
-Ensuring habitat for the many and varied flora, fauna and wildlife that rely on our waterways for their natural habitats.
+Waste re-use and habitat creation are key drivers for every project we undertake.
+We use our inventiveness, creativity and imagination to do all we can to re-use, recycle and reclaim.
+This ensures that the natural habitats for the flora and fauna that rely on our waterways are safe.

-It is not always easy to find inventive and safe ways to reuse and properly dispose of waste from projects.
-However we often managing to reuse far greater quantities of waste than originally expected.
+It is not always easy to find inventive and safe ways to re-use and properly dispose of waste from projects.
+However, we often manage to re-use far greater quantities of waste than originally expected.

-In fact, our waste water reuse expertise has resulted in the ownership and management of several Environment Agency waste exemption bespoke permits.
+In fact, our waste-water re-use expertise has resulted in the ownership and management of several bespoke Environment Agency waste-exemption permits.

-From the design and construction of bird nesting habitats, to the building of fish passes and fish spawning grounds, from floating islands to wetland creation.
-All our projects have a careful eye on water quality, native aquatic planting, as well as the careful consideration of existing and future inhabitants.
+From the design and construction of bird-nesting habitats to the building of fish passes and fish spawning grounds, and from floating islands to wetland creation, all our projects have a careful eye on water quality and native aquatic planting, as well as the careful consideration of existing and future inhabitants.

-Our recent appointment as sole operators for the Rainham Silt Lagoons on the Thames give us 152 hectares with a massive capacity of over 1.24 million cubic metres to handle non-hazardous dredged material originating from the Thames and Medway catchments.
+Our recent appointment as sole operators for the Rainham Silt Lagoons on the Thames gives us 152 hectares with a massive capacity of over 1.24 million cubic metres to handle non-hazardous dredged material originating from the Thames and Medway catchments.
 We are working closely with the RSPB, Natural England and the Environment Agency to safeguard the operational function of the site whilst providing and maintaining its SSSI status.
-The site complements the adjacent, well-established, RPSB site.
+The site complements the well-established neighbouring RSPB site.

-"It is my vision that Rainham Marshes is part of our strategy to construct a stepping – stone series of improved wildlife habitats across the UK.
-These habitats will be formed by reusing dredged sediments and other soils to re-engineer a string of redundant waste sites, turning wasteland into beautiful and much needed wildlife havens.
-This will allow Land & Water to reclaim and reuse silt and other materials from dredging and associated infrastructure projects thus, contributing to our commitment to work towards a less than 10% disposal policy."
+"It is my vision that Rainham Marshes is part of our strategy to construct a series of stepping-stones to improve wildlife habitats across the UK.
+These habitats will be formed by re-using dredged sediments and other soils to re-engineer a string of redundant waste sites, turning wasteland into beautiful and much-needed wildlife havens.
+This will allow Land & Water to reclaim and re-use silt and other materials from dredging and associated infrastructure projects, thereby contributing to our commitment to work towards a less than 10% disposal policy."